Ly-sec/ly-sec.github.io/_posts/2025-11-27-voidlinux_30_days_later.markdown

 Alright so it's officially been a bit more than 30 days since I wiped my drive and commited to Voidlinux for real.
 And honestly?
 It's been kind of... uneventful.
 In a good way.

-To give you an idea of what I'm working with, here’s my current fastfetch:
+To give you an idea of what I'm working with, here’s my current swiftfetch:

 <figure>
   <img src="/assets/images/void-swiftfetch.png" alt="Fastfetch output on Void Linux" width="650">